Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 Dry Food Essentials

-Rice is a perfect bulk buy that can save you 30-40% compared to smaller packages.
+Rice is a perfect bulk buy that can save 30-40% compared to smaller packages.
 A 20-pound bag costs around $15-20 but would cost nearly double when purchased in 1-pound packages.
 Store it in airtight containers to keep it fresh for up to two years.

 Oats are another budget-friendly staple.
 Buying a 10-pound container instead of individual packets can save you nearly $0.50 per serving.
 I’ve found that a large container of steel-cut oats lasts my family about 3 months and cuts our breakfast costs in half.